Skip to main content

 Special Markets

-• They cannot be sold or closed.
-Once you buy, you hold the position until the market resolves.
-There is no early exit.
+• No early sell.
+Once you buy a ticket, you hold it until the market resolves and pays out at settlement.
+There is no orderbook and no early exit.

-• Each purchase is a separate position.
-Buying the same special market more than once creates multiple independent positions rather than adding to one.
+• Each purchase is a separate ticket.
+Buying the same market more than once creates multiple independent positions rather than adding to one.

-• A separate provider sets the odds.
-Special markets are not sourced from Kalshi or Polymarket, so their odds can differ from similar markets elsewhere.
+• A separate sportsbook provider sets the odds, so they can differ from similar markets elsewhere.

-Because special market positions cannot be sold, your funds stay committed until the market resolves, regardless of how the odds move in the meantime.
+Because ticket positions cannot be sold, your funds stay committed until the market resolves, regardless of how the odds move in the meantime.

 Degen Mode